 Bala 7.5 miles.

-One of the finest holiday cottages on the Denbighshire/Gwynedd border, this superb detached farmhouse with hot tub is set in the quiet hamlet of Glan Yr Afon, or Glanrafon, on the edge of the owners’ small caravan park.
+One of the finest holiday cottages on the Denbighshire/Gwynedd border, this superb detached farmhouse with hot tub and benefiting from fibre optic broadband is set in the quiet hamlet of Glan Yr Afon, or Glanrafon, on the edge of the owners?

 The owners have extensively renovated this holiday cottage to create a delightfully well-equipped and stylishly-presented home-from-home.